 Furthermore, AI could help prioritize vulnerabilities based on their potential impact, allowing organizations to focus on the most critical issues first.
 Another possible use of AI in bug hunting is in predicting future vulnerabilities by analyzing trends in past exposures and identifying patterns.

 It’s also important to note that AI has potential negative impacts on bug bounty hunting.
 One concern is that using AI-powered tools could decrease the number of human bugs bounty hunters, as their roles are taken over by automation.
-The big question is whether AI will evolve enough to the point where organizations won’t even need to rely on humans for security research.
+The big question is whether AI will evolve enough to the point that organizations won’t need to rely on humans for security research.